Juanen100/StyleMiiU-Plugin/README.md

 ## Usage
 This plugin can detect Men.pack, Men2.pack and cafe_barista_men.bfsar automatically to make the theme have any folder structure you desire.
 SDCaffine's file structure is still compatible with this plugin. *Additional files like AllMessage.szs do still need to be on their corresponding folder structure, like this: `SD:/wiiu/themes/[ThemeName]/content/[TheLanguageToPatch]/Message/AllMessage.szs`*

-Usually themes will load from `SD:/wiiu/themes/` but, if it detects valid themes in the `SD:/wiiu/sdcafiine/` folder and `SD:/wiiu/themes/` folder doesn't exist, it will load the themes from the SDCafiine's folder. **However, it is recommended to move them to the `SD:/wiiu/themes/` folder to prevent issues between SDCafiine and StyleMiiU as it may cause issues when loading themes.**
+Themes will only load from the `SD:/wiiu/themes` directory, it is recommended that you move all your themes from SDCafiine into the themes directory to avoid problems of both plugins trying to patch the Wii U Menu.

 A step to step guide on how to use it:
 1. Open the WUPS menu (**L + ↓ + SELECT**) and enter the **StyleMiiU** menu.
 Make sure StyleMiiU is enabled, otherwise it won't do anything.